 - Time of year: Many people move and ship their cars during the summer months and January, so prices are higher during these times.

-- Carrier competition: Car shipping companies, such as brokers and marketplaces, allow multiple carriers to compete for your business, which often drives shipping costs down.
+- Carrier competition: Car shipping companies, such as brokers and marketplaces, allow carriers to compete for your business, which often drives shipping costs down.

 - Price of fuel: Shipment costs can fluctuate depending on the price of gas.